wenbang24/wenbang24/README.md

 ## What languages do I speak?
 I am fluent in Python! <br>The learning journey for C++ is underway, but I think I can translate Python to C++ pretty well.<br>
-My HTML/CSS is pretty good, but Javascript could certainly be better.<br>
+My HTML/CSS/JS skills are pretty good.
+Now just to get better at React.js.<br>
 Also, I've just ventured into the world of Flutter!
 Wish me luck!<br><br>
 I also speak Chinese!